Chart Color Schemes

 Nunawading is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Nunawading has a high level of cultural diversity, with 39.7% of its population born overseas and 38.8% speaking a language other than English at home.
-Christianity is the predominant religion in Nunawading, comprising 41.1% of the population.
-Buddhism is overrepresented in Nunawading compared to Greater Melbourne, making up 5.8% versus 5.3%.
+Christianity is the predominant religion in Nunawading, comprising 41.1% of people.
+Buddhism is overrepresented compared to Greater Melbourne, making up 5.8% of Nunawading's population versus 5.3%.

 Frequently Asked Questions - Diversity